timothywcrane/RTFM/README.md

 and

-1 also including various query outputs for each command (whatis, whereis, man, help prepend, apropos)
+1 also including various query outputs for each command (whatis, whereis, man, help prepend & apropos)

 * This script is NOT optimized in any way for performance.
 * This script is meant to be a "hammer" on purpose.